GEER Fund Provides Scholarship Assistance to PCC Students

 GEER scholarships are worth as much as $750 to help cover the cost of tuition, fees, books and supplies, credentialing tests, transportation, childcare, and other costs of attendance.
 Funding is available on a first-come, first-served basis.

-To be eligible, a student must be North Carolina resident enrolled in a program that offers at least 96 hours of training and leads to state or industry-recognized credentials in a high-demand career field.
+To be eligible, a student must be a North Carolina resident enrolled in a program that offers at least 96 hours of training and leads to state or industry-recognized credentials in a high-demand career field.
 PCC’s GEER-approved programs are BioWork: Process Technician, Cardiovascular Technician, Certified Nurse Aide I and II, Cosmetology, Human Resource Development, Machining for Gunsmithing, Masonry/Bricklaying, Medication Aide, Phlebotomy and Welding.

 “Being able to offer scholarships that cover the entirety of these short-term training programs is having a significant positive impact on our community,” said PCC Financial Aid Director Lee Bray.
 “Students are benefiting by being able to get back into the workforce quickly, and we can provide the funding they desperately need to do it.”